 His 2021 children’s nonfiction book Earth’s Aquarium, an exploration of 15 aquatic ecosystems and the threats they face, was published in the U.S. by Abrams Books and translated into four languages.

-Kaufman got his start in journalism at 15, writing for The Long-Islander, a nearly 200-year-old weekly Walt Whitman founded.
-He went on to work for The Boston Globe, The Wrap, FishbowlNY, and the International Business Times before joining HuffPost as a business editor in 2014.
-He’s freelanced for City & State, OneZero (RIP), and Pacific Standard, and his work has been syndicated by Yahoo, Wired, Mother Jones, Slate, Grist and Canada’s National Observer.
+He’s the author of the Substack newsletter FIELD NOTES and has written for Canary Media, The New Republic, GZERO, City & State, OneZero (RIP), and Pacific Standard.
+His work has been syndicated by Yahoo, Wired, Mother Jones, Slate, Grist and Canada’s National Observer.
 He has advised and served on the boards of various nonprofit newsrooms and previously worked waiting tables, serving coffee, manning cash registers, and stocking retail shelves.

 A fourth-generation New Yorker raised on Long Island, he lives with his wife and their cat in what’s colloquially known as South Brooklyn but technically considered Southern Brooklyn.